 - It is very comfortable and could be a good fit for lighter side sleepers.

 - The Cedar is very supportive and should be able to handle heavier weights.

-Check out the full Cedar mattress review
+The full Cedar mattress review is available here.

 What Makes The Spindle Stand Out?

 - It is a very high-quality, all-natural mattress that a lot of sleepers will really like.

 - The design allows people to customize the mattress to meet their specific needs.

 - Back, side, and stomach sleepers should find what they need on the Spindle.

 - The mattress is durable and should be a good, long-term investment.